How to Make Your Drinking Water Safe

 It's a very complicated topic.
 I prefer to leave the minerals intact, but here are some opposing viewpoints on this issue.

-1. One is here and mentions the dangers of drinking distilled water.
+1. One is here that mentions the dangers of drinking distilled water.
 In a nutshell, the article mentions that distillation removes all minerals from the water, and removing these minerals can lead to health concerns and imbalances.

 2. The second article is written by Gene Franks, the owner of Pure Water Products.
 He discusses reverse osmosis technology and compares it with distilled water in a no-nonsense manner.
 His thinking is that removing minerals isn't such a big problem.